The poset on connected graphs is Sperner: Matchings between levels

 and

 Hence,

 \end{proof}

-Proving that there is a matching from $\G^{(k)}$ to $\G^{(k-1)}$ for the values of $k$ that are slightly larger than $M$ is more difficult.
-We shall deal with this problem in the rest of this section.
+Proving that there is a matching from $\C^{(k)}$ to $\C^{(k-1)}$ for the values of $k$ that are slightly larger than $M$ is more difficult.
+The remainder of this section is devoted to this problem.
+Before showing the details, we briefly outline the strategy for showing that there exists a complete matching from $\C^{(k)}$ to $\C^{(k-1)}$, where $M+1 \leq k<M+n$.